 Speaker: Dr. Laura Regassa, "Publishing your SoTL Research"

-SPARCT is an NSF grant-funded initiative through the Whitaker Center for STEM Education.
+SPARCT began as an NSF grant-funded initiative through the Whitaker Center for STEM Education.

 The Major Goals of SPARCT are